Our Kindergarten Timetable for 2020 has been set.

 We place a value on ensuring that our program is accessible and meaningful for all children, that it includes and supports children and families with diverse abilities and alternative perspectives.

-We endeavor to place an emphasis on communication, positive relationship building and also on learning within the context of groups and social contexts throughout our kindergarten day.
-We place a value on supporting and fostering positive and respectful relationships and communication between educators, families and extended family
+We endeavour to place an emphasis on communication, positive relationship building and also on learning within the context of groups and social contexts throughout our kindergarten day.
+We place a value on supporting and fostering positive and respectful relationships and communication between educators, families and extended family.

 Children need a garden.
 Children learn from playing outside at planned experiences all year round.

-We believe in the capacity the environment has to influence thinking, moods, learning, emotions and behaviour.
-With this in mind we aim to establish an environment that is aesthetically pleasing, with an emphasis on a "home like setting, animals to care for, high quality materials, the use of natural, recycled and found objects, that promote caring for and natural environment and acknowledgement of sustainable practice.
+We believe in the capacity the environment has to influence thinking, moods, learning, emotions and behavior.
+With this in mind we aim to establish an environment that is aesthetically pleasing, with an emphasis on a "home like setting, animals to care for, high quality materials, the use of natural, recycled and found objects.
+Our environment values the ethos of promoting and supporting children to care about their world, embracing environmental and sustainable practice.

 Children need positive reinforcement, role modelling and supportive guidance strategies to enhance their learning.